MP Estate Planning UK

 Understanding SIPPs and Their Benefits

-SIPPs offer a flexible approach to retirement savings, and grasping their benefits is key to making informed decisions.
-As we explore the intricacies of SIPPs, it’s essential to understand their structure, advantages, and how they compare to traditional pension schemes.
+SIPPs offer a flexible approach to retirement savings, and understanding their benefits is key to making informed decisions — especially now that the rules on how pensions interact with inheritance tax are changing.
+Let’s look at what SIPPs are, their advantages, and how they compare to traditional pension schemes.

 What is a SIPP?